wikty/Notes/[Blog] Word2Vec Tutorial by McCormick/Negative Sampling/README.md

 ## Negative Sampling

 Training a neural network means taking a training example and adjusting all of the neuron weights slightly so that it predicts that training sample more accurately.
 In other words, each training sample will tweak *all* of the weights in the neural network.
-Thus it's infeasible for our neural network to update the huge weight matrix when feed in each training sample.
+Thus it's infeasible for our neural network to update the huge weights matrix when feed in each training sample.

-Negative sampling addresses this by having each training sample only modify a small percentage of the weights, rather than all of them: When training the network on the word pair (“fox”, “quick”), recall that the label or correct output of the network is a one-hot vector.
-We call the
+Negative sampling addresses this by having each training sample only modify a small percentage of the weights, rather than all of them:

+- When training the network on the word pair (“fox”, “quick”), recall that the label or correct output of the network is a one-hot vector.
+We call the words corresponding to the 0s of one-hot as "negative word", and the 1 as "positive word" (e.g. "quick" is the positive word).
+- With negative sampling, we are going to randomly select just a small number of “negative” words (let’s say 5) to update the weights for.
+We will also still update the weights for our “positive” word (which is the word “quick” in our current example).
+Thus there are only 5+1 columns in the weights matrix of the output layer will be updated.
+- And In the hidden layer, only the weights for the input word are updated (this is true whether you’re using Negative Sampling or not).

+The "negative words" are chosen using a “unigram distribution”.
+Essentially, the probability for selecting a word as a negative sample is related to its frequency, with more frequent words being more likely to be selected as negative samples.
+$$
+P(w_i) = \frac{  {f(w_i)}^{3/4}  }{\sum_{j=0}^{n}\left(  {f(w_j)}^{3/4} \right) }
+$$
+where $f(w_i)$ is the word count.

 # Reference